OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 into PostGIS databases.
 Again we'll use QGIS to show this.

 Importing shapefiles to QGIS can be done via a handy PostGIS Manager plugin.
-To set it up, go to the Plugins menu, select ``Fetch Plugins``.
+To set it up, go to the Plugins menu, select ``Fetch Python Plugins``.
 QGIS will then get the latest list of plugins from the repository (you will need a working internet connection for this).
 Then find the ``PostGIS Manager`` and hit the ``Install plugin`` button.